icebert04/icebert04.github.io/_posts/2018-2-7-let's-ride.md

 2.) **You Meet the Nicest People** = You'll be greeted by waves or nods or extended feet when you pass other riders.
 Motorcycling induces a small town friendliness among its participants, no matter where they are in the world.
 Showing up somewhere on a bike means people will go out of their way to talk to you, to share stories.

+3.) **Connection to the World Around You** =  our cars are so climate controlled and infotainment loaded that the experience of driving somewhere is almost indistinguishable from the experience of watching the same drive unfold on a television screen.
+In the modern world we spend a shocking amount of time blocking that world out.

+On a motorcycle you climb out of the "cave" of Plato's famous allegory.
+You're no longer looking at shadows, but seeing the true objects of the world, experiencing them with all your senses.
+Admittedly, this isn't always fantastic (when you're riding through a hail storm or behind a pungent cattle truck, for example), but soon you find you're willing to tolerate the occasional negative for the sake of being able to fully experience the positives.